How does Acupuncture work in Physiotherapy?

 - Not For All: While many patients benefit from the inclusion of acupuncture in their treatment, it’s not suitable for everyone.
 Contraindications, such as certain skin conditions, hemophilia, or specific fears/phobias, should be considered.

 - Evidence-Based Practice: The evidence surrounding acupuncture is varied.
 While many studies support its use for specific conditions, other studies are inconclusive.
-Physiotherapists should stay updated on the latest research and apply acupuncture where evidence supports its efficacy.
+Physiotherapists should stay updated on the latest research and apply acupuncture treatment where evidence supports its efficacy.

 In conclusion, acupuncture’s incorporation into physiotherapy offers an additional tool in the physiotherapist’s arsenal.
 By blending traditional Chinese medicine principles with contemporary evidence-based practices, physiotherapists can provide a comprehensive and holistic approach to patient care.